 Marvel vs DC

 Captain Marvel fought valiantly against Thor.
 As both the Marvel and DC Universes were at war, and the Champion of the Lightning was matched up against the God of Thunder.
 The two regretted having to battle, and both decided to pray before they clashed.
 Captain Marvel scores a good looking blow with a stiff right hand, but Thor manages to thwap the good Captain away with the mighty Mjolnir, sending Captain Marvel hurtling into a ferris wheel.

 Calling upon the strength of Zeus and Hercules, Captain Marvel rips the structurally compromised ride from it's barings, and hurls it like a discus at his Norse foe.
 Mjolnir makes light work of the ride, sending it back as a falling pile of scrap metal.Pinned down by a massive piece of the structure, Captain Marvel lets out the mighty cry, "SHAZAM!", shrinking down to the nimble but vulnerable Billy Batson.

-Unwilling to be immobile for even a second, Batson shouts his cry again, but this time Thor, recognising the lightning based powers, hurls his hammer to intercept the bolt.
+Unwilling to be immobile for even a second, Batson shouts his cry again, but this time Thor, recognizing the lightning based powers, hurls his hammer to intercept the bolt.
 Explosive energy sends Thor and the frail Bill Batson into next week, the mortal unable to battle on any further.
-As Thor gathers himself, however, he realises victory has come at a price.
+As Thor gathers himself, however, he realizes victory has come at a price.
 Not only is his honor questionable, but his mighty hammer is apparently lost...